 The water distribution system's primary source is groundwater from several wells located throughout the community.
 The system has been designed and is capable of servicing the Village's existing residential, commercial, and industrial land areas.
-The facility also has the capability of being expanded to service additional land area currently outside the Village limits should such area be transferred to the Village.
 While the DPW manages the wastewater collection system, it is treated at the City of Kalamazoo treatment facility.
-The facility has the capacity to serve the existing residents of the Village and similar to the water distribution system, can be expanded to serve additional land area outside of the Village's current limits.
+The facility has the capacity to serve the Village of Vicksburg and accommodate future growth.